 - Breathing issues (sleep apnea)

-Aside from these dental and health problems, a severe overbite may also significantly alter the patient’s facial profile and muscle tone.
-This causes cosmetic issues and a major confidence downgrade.
+Aside from these dental health problems, a severe overbite may also significantly alter the patient’s facial profile.
+This wrong jaw development causes cosmetic issues and a major confidence downgrade.

 What are the causes of an overbite?